Principles of Interpretation: The “Expansion” Concept

 Consider, for example, the case of the miracle Jesus performed near Jericho towards the conclusion of his preaching ministry (cf. Mt.
 20:29-34; Mk.
 10:46-52; Lk.
 18:35-43).
 According to Mark’s account, Christ encountered a blind man whose name was Bartimaeus, and the Lord healed the gentleman of his infirmity.

-Obviously Mark, by mentioning only one man, and supplying his name, gives prominence to the fellow.
+Obviously Mark, by mentioning only one man and supplying his name, gives prominence to the fellow.
 Perhaps the man continued to live for a considerable time following the miracle, and, therefore, when Mark penned his narrative, Bartimaeus (and the sign associated with him) was still the subject of extensive conversation.
-This may well explain the uniqueness of Mark’s record (see W. Arndt, Does the Bible Contradict Itself?, St. Louis: Concordia, 1955, p.
+This may well explain the uniqueness of Mark’s record (see Arndt, p.
 65).

 Let us now give further consideration to the “expansion” or “supplementation” principle, as applied to several doctrinal areas.